China records 1st population fall in decades as births drop

-Over one million fewer babies were born than the previous year amid a slowing economy and widespread pandemic lockdowns, according to official figures.
-The bureau reported 9.56 million births in 2022, compared to 10.62 million in 2021.
-Deaths rose from 10.14 million to 10.41 million.
+Over 1 million fewer babies were born than the previous year amid a slowing economy and widespread pandemic lockdowns, according to official figures.
+The bureau reported 9.56 million births in 2022; deaths ticked up to 10.41 million.

-It wasn’t immediately clear if the population figures were affected by the COVID-19 outbreak that was first detected in the central Chinese city of Wuhan before spreading around the world.
-China has been accused by some specialists of underreporting deaths from the virus by blaming them on underlying conditions, but no estimates of the actual number have been published.
+It wasn’t clear if the population figures were affected by a widespread COVID-19 outbreak following the easing of pandemic restrictions last month.
+China recently reported 60,000 COVID-related deaths since early December, but some experts believe the government is likely underreporting deaths.

+The last time China is believed to have experienced a population decline was during the Great Leap Forward, a disastrous drive for collective farming and industrialization launched by then-leader Mao Zedong at the end of the 1950s that produced a massive famine that killed tens of millions of people.

 China has sought to bolster its population since officially ending its one-child policy in 2016.
-Since abandoning the policy, China has sought to encourage families to have second or even third children, with little success, reflecting attitudes in much of east Asia where birth rates have fallen precipitously.
+Since then, China has tried to encourage families to have second or even third children, with little success, reflecting attitudes in much of east Asia where birth rates have fallen precipitously.
 In China, the expense of raising children in cities is often cited as a cause.

-Men outnumbered women by 722.06 million to 689.69 million, the bureau reported, a result of the one-child policy and a traditional preference for male offspring to carry on the family name.

-China has long been the world’s most populous nation, but is expected to soon be overtaken by India, if it has not already.
-Estimates put India’s population at more than 1.4 billion and continuing to grow.

-The last time China is believed to have experienced a population decline was during the Great Leap Forward, a disastrous drive for collective farming and industrialization launched by by then-leader Mao Zedong at the end of the 1950s that produced a massive famine that killed tens of millions of people.
+Zhang Huimin bemoaned the “fierce competition” young people face these days — a fairly typical attitude toward starting a family among her age group.

+“Home prices are high and jobs are not easy to find,” said the 23-year-old Beijing resident. ”I enjoy living by myself.
+When I feel lonely, I can take pleasure in staying with my friends or keeping pets.”

-Yi said that, based on his own research, China’s population has actually been declining since 2018, showing the population crisis is “much more severe” than previously thought.
-China now has one of the lowest fertility rates in the world, comparable only to Taiwan and South Korea, he said.
+Yi said that his own research shows China’s population has actually been declining since 2018, indicating the population crisis is “much more severe” than previously thought.
+The country now has one of the lowest fertility rates in the world, comparable only to Taiwan and South Korea, he said.

 That means China’s “real demographic crisis is beyond imagination and that all of China’s past economic, social, defense and foreign policies were based on faulty demographic data,” Yi told The Associated Press.

-China’s statistics bureau said the working-age population between 16 and 59 years old totaled 875.56 million, accounting for 62.0% of the national population, while those aged 65 and older totaled 209.78 million, accounting for 14.9% of the total.
+The statistics bureau said the working-age population between 16 and 59 years old totaled 875.56 million, accounting for 62% of the national population, while those aged 65 and older totaled 209.78 million, accounting for 14.9% of the total.

+It also reported China’s economic growth fell to its second-lowest level in at least four decades last year, although activity is reviving after the lifting of COVID-19 restrictions that kept millions of people at home.

+Any slowdown has wider implications.
+China became a global manufacturing powerhouse in the early 2000s.
+With millions of its citizens flocking from the countryside to its cities, China’s seemingly endless supply of cheap labor lowered costs for consumers around the world for computers, smartphones, furniture, clothes and toys.

+Its labor costs have already begun to rise — and changing demographics will likely accelerate that trend.
+As a result, inflation could creep higher in countries that import China’s products, though production may also move to lower-cost countries such as Vietnam, as it already has.

+On top of the demographic challenges, China is increasingly in economic competition with the U.S., which has blocked the access of some Chinese companies to American technology, citing national security and fair competition concerns.

-If handled correctly, a declining population does not necessarily predict a weaker economy, said Stuart Gietel-Basten, professor of social science at Khalifa University in Abu Dhabi.
+If handled correctly, a declining population does not necessarily translate to a weaker economy, said Stuart Gietel-Basten, professor of social science at Khalifa University in Abu Dhabi.

 “It’s a big psychological issue.
 Probably the biggest,” Gietel-Basten said.

+According to the data from the statistics bureau, men outnumbered women by 722.06 million to 689.69 million, the bureau reported, a result of the one-child policy and a traditional preference for male offspring to carry on the family name.

-The statistics also showed increasing urbanization in a country that traditionally had been largely rural.
-Over 2022, the permanent urban population increased by 6.46 million to reach 920.71 million, or 65.22%, while the rural population fell by 7.31 million.
+The numbers also showed increasing urbanization in a country that traditionally had been largely rural.
+Over 2022, the permanent urban population increased by 6.46 million to reach 920.71 million, or 65.22%.

 The United Nations estimated last year that the world’s population reached 8 billion on Nov.
 15 and that India will replace China as the world’s most populous nation in 2023.
 India’s last census was scheduled for 2022 but was postponed amid the pandemic.